 This section provides an overview of software initialization and communication with an AXI INTC core.
-The number of interrupt inputs that a AXI INTC core has is set by the C_NUM_INTR_INPUTS generic described in Table 3.
-The first input is always INT0 and is mapped to each LSB of each register (except for the IVR and MER).
+The number of hardware interrupt inputs that a AXI INTC core has is set by C\NUM\INTR\INPUTS, and the number of software interrupts is set by C\NUM\SW\INTR, both described in Table 3.
+The first hardware interrupt input is always INT(0) and is mapped to the LSB of each register (except for the IVR and MER).
+The last hardware interrupt input is mapped to INT(C\NUM\INTR\INPUTS - 1).
+If any software interrupts are defined, the first software interrupt is mapped to INT(C\NUM\INTR\INPUTS) and the last to INT(C\NUM\INTR\INPUTS + C\NUM\SW\INTR - 1).

-A valid interrupt input signal is any signal that provides the correct polarity and type of interrupt input.
-Valid hardware interrupt inputs are rising edges, falling edges, high levels, and low levels.
+A valid hardware interrupt input signal is any signal that provides the correct polarity and type of interrupt input.
+Valid hardware interrupt inputs are rising or falling edges and high or low levels.
 Valid interrupts can be generated if the HIE bit has not been set.
-The polarity and type of each hardware interrupt input is specified in the AXI INTC generics C_KIND_OF_INTR, C_KIND_OF_EDGE and C_KIND_OF_LVL (see Table 4).
+The polarity and type of each hardware interrupt input is specified in the AXI INTC generics C\KIND\OF\INTR, C\KIND\OF\EDGE and C\KIND\OF\LVL (see Table 4).

-Software interrupts do not have any polarity or type associated with them, so, until the HIE bit has been set, they are always valid.
+Software generated hardware interrupts do not have any polarity or type associated with them, so, until the HIE bit has been set, they are always valid.
 Any valid interrupt input signal that is applied to an enabled interrupt input generates a corresponding interrupt request within the AXI INTC core.

-All interrupt requests are combined (an OR function) to form a single interrupt request output.
-Interrupts are enabled individually by dedicated interrupt enable bits and the external Irq output signal is then gated by a Master Enable (ME) bit.
+All interrupt requests are combined (OR function) to form a single interrupt request output.
+Interrupts are enabled individually by dedicated interrupt enable bits and the external Irq output signal is then gated by the ME bit.